Tossan99/absolut-zero/TESTING.md

 |models.py| All clear, no errors found | <details><summary>Screenshot of result</summary>![Result](documentation\validator_images\pep8-profilesmodels.JPG)</details>| ✅
 |forms.py| All clear, no errors found | <details><summary>Screenshot of result</summary>![Result](documentation\validator_images\pep8-profilesforms.JPG)</details>| ✅

+### Responsiveness

+- All sections of the website has been rigorously tested for responsiveness from 350px width, 650px height and up.

+- No images are stretched or pixelated.

+- No element overlap each other

 [Back to top ⇧](#table-of-contents)

 ## Performance